 And you Philippians yourselves know that in the beginning of the gospel, when I left Macedonia, no church entered into partnership with me in giving and receiving, except you only.
 Even in Thessalonica you sent me help for my needs once and again . . .
 I have received full payment, and more.
 I am well supplied, having received from Epaphroditus the gifts you sent (Phil.
 4:15–18).

-Unfortunately, Paul proceeds to complicate that simple conclusion.
+Unfortunately, Paul made other comments which complicate that simple conclusion.
 Immediately after acknowledging his right to receive compensation from the Corinthians, he states,

 Nevertheless, we have not made use of this right, but we endure anything rather than put an obstacle in the way of the gospel of Christ . . .
 In the same way, the Lord commanded that those who proclaim the gospel should get their living by the gospel.